Mural Art

 Our Mission

 Scranton Tomorrow’s Mural Arts Program is a public art initiative that promotes history, culture, diversity and creativity.
-Our mission is to enhance the lives of Scranton’s residents and visitors through Mural Art.
+Our mission is to enhance the lives of Scranton’s residents and visitors through mural art.

 Our Program